gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 ## 3. Building the Model

-Every Keras model is either built using the [Sequential](https://keras.io/models/sequential/) class, which represents a linear stack of layers, or the functional [Model](https://keras.io/models/model/) class, which is more customizeable.
-We'll be using the simpler `Sequential` model, since our network is indeed a linear stack of layers.
+Every Keras model is either built using the [Sequential](https://keras.io/models/sequential/) class, which represents a linear stack of layers, or the functional [Model](https://keras.io/models/model/) class, which is more customizable.
+We'll be using the simpler `Sequential` model since our network is indeed a linear stack of layers.

 We start by instantiating a `Sequential` model: